uber-research/deep-neuroevolution/README.md

 Note: The Humanoid experiment depends on [Mujoco](http://www.mujoco.org/).
 Please provide your own Mujoco license and binary

-The blog post describing these papers can be found [here](https://eng.uber.com/deep-neuroevolution/)
+The article describing these papers can be found [here](https://eng.uber.com/deep-neuroevolution/)

 ## How to run locally